Wigan is a town and metropolitan borough in Greater Manchester, England.

 2021 Census - Wigan

-The data from the 2021 Census for England, Wales, and Northern Ireland will be reported in summer 2022.
+The data from the 2021 Census for England, Wales, and Northern Ireland will be issued in summer 2022.

-The 2011 census was prior to this.
-Demographic information for Wigan is shown below.
+The census prior to this was in 2011.
+Demographic data for Wigan is below.

 2011 Census Data - Resident Population of Wigan